 In one clinic, several serious cases were evaluated where simple soft auditory stimulations of less than 30 decibels (comparable to a mid-pitch musical note played at a very soft level) elicited loss of consciousness and seizures.
 All of these patients had suffered head and/or neck injuries in motor vehicle accidents that affected the brain stem and higher areas of the central nervous system.
 None of these patients had significant hearing loss or previous balance problems.
 One person loses balance and consciousness frequently and must use earplugs and earmuffs all of the time to avoid injury from falling.

-Testing and treatment innovations
+Testing and Treatment Innovations

 Special audiologic tests can reveal the presence and severity of cochlear hyperacusis.
 Simple tests such as the Loudness Discomfort Level test (promoted for use in hyperacusis assessment by Drs.
 Pawel Jastreboff and Jonathan Hazell) and balance screening using an audiometer and observation take only a few moments and can yield significant information.

 Cochlear hyperacusis can be treated with acoustic therapies such as tinnitus retraining therapy (TRT).
-The Jastreboff TRT method is the treatment of choice and can result in recovery of normal or near-normal dynamic ranges of sound tolerance.
+The Jastreboff TRT method is the treatment of choice and can result in the recovery of normal or near-normal dynamic ranges of sound tolerance.

 Vestibular hyperacusis, however, continues to go untreated or unrecognized in many cases.
 When vestibular hyperacusis is recognized, the treatment protocols vary widely, depending on the level of expertise and interest of the treating physician.
 Treatment with a low-salt diet combined with anti-nausea drugs still dominates medical approaches, although there are some pioneers—such as John Epley, MD (Portland Otologic Clinic, Portland, Oregon)—who have had promising results introducing anti-inflammatory medicines directly into the cochlear/vestibular system using catheters.

 For individuals who complain of loss of balance with exposure to sound, thorough diagnostic testing should be completed in otology, neurology, and audiology offices.
-Innovative testing protocols could be devised to provoke or produce the response in a clinical setting.
+Innovative testing protocols could be devised to provoke or produce a response in a clinical setting.
 In the clinic, presenting a tone at 500 Hz and gradually increasing the loudness can often induce vestibular hyperacusis.

 It is important that clinicians present tests tailored to the individual patient’s situation.
 For example, if someone complains of falling when large vehicles pass by, identifying the specific problem area may require changing a test to include lower-frequency tones at very low volume levels, or narrow-band noise, or even white noise.
 A portable audiometer might be used in conjunction with a computerized dynamic posturography test so that various sounds can be presented to induce a balance response.
 Another possibility is to utilize electroencephalography (EEG) with an audiometer to present sound stimulation, so that shifts in brain-wave patterns in response to sound can be observed.
 We used this strategy in our clinic recently to produce clear evidence of brain-wave anomalies, providing proof to a patient that the source of her troubling symptoms was organic.
 Her constant falling and loss of consciousness were based on a physiologic condition, not a psychological one.
 These results provided a sense of relief to the patient, whose previous EEG results, without sound stimulation, had been normal.